tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

 ## 6. Create a new management cluster

 First of all, you need to deploy a new management cluster.
-It's AKS itself, some times it called an AKS host. **You should do this on one of the HCI nodes**.
+This is AKS itself, sometimes it called an AKS host. **You should do this on one of the HCI nodes**.

 ### 6.1.
-Signin to the one of your HCI nodes
+Sign in to the one of your HCI nodes

 Connect to the one of your HCI nodes then Sign-in to it with `HCI\Administrator` and the password for that account.